remember2hydrate/bingepal/README.md

 ## 🐳 Docker Support

-To build and run the backend with Docker:
+To build and run the FastAPI backend with Docker:

 ```bash
 docker build -t bingepal-backend .